-Note that this is not a live feature yet, so even if you installed iOS on your iPhone already, you won't be able to send or receive money yet in Messages.
-Once Apple officially implements their new Apple Pay Cash program, this is how it will work.
+Note: This is not a live feature yet as Apple had to delay it, so even if you installed iOS on your iPhone already, you won't be able to send or receive money yet in Messages.
+Once Apple officially implements their new Apple Pay Cash program later this fall, this is how it will work.

 For this to work, you will need to set up Apple Pay.
 For those who already have a credit or debit card in place, you can skip this step.
 Otherwise, read on.